exceedsystem/vscode-pict/README.md

 **Limitations:**

-Currently, it works only on Microsoft Windows, but we hope to support Mac and Linux in the future.
+Currently, it works only on Microsoft Windows(x64), but we hope to support Mac and Linux in the future.

 ## How to use?